-How should I take metformin hydrochloride extendedrelease tablets?
+How should I take metformin hydrochloride tablets?

-- Take metformin hydrochloride extended-release tablets exactly as your healthcare provider tells you. - Metformin hydrochloride extended-release tablets should be taken with meals to help lessen an upset stomach side effect. - Swallow metformin hydrochloride extended-release tablets whole.
-Do not crush, cut, or chew metformin hydrochloride extended-release tablets.
+- Take metformin hydrochloride tablets exactly as your healthcare provider tells you. - Metformin hydrochloride tablets should be taken with meals to help lessen an upset stomach side effect. - Swallow metformin hydrochloride tablets whole.

-- You may sometimes pass a soft mass in your stools (bowel movement) that looks like metformin hydrochloride extended-release tablets.
-This is not harmful and will not affect the way metformin hydrochloride extended-release tablets works to control your diabetes. - When your body is under some types of stress, such as fever, trauma (such as a car accident), infection, or surgery, the amount of diabetes medicine that you need may change.
-Tell your healthcare provider right away if you have any of these problems. - Your healthcare provider should do blood tests to check how well your kidneys are working before and during your treatment with metformin hydrochloride extended-release tablets. - Your healthcare provider will check your diabetes with regular blood tests, including your blood sugar levels and your hemoglobin A1C. - Follow your healthcare provider's instructions for treating blood sugar that is too low (hypoglycemia).
+- You may sometimes pass a soft mass in your stools (bowel movement) that looks like metformin hydrochloride tablets. - When your body is under some types of stress, such as fever, trauma (such as a car accident), infection, or surgery, the amount of diabetes medicine that you need may change.
+Tell your healthcare provider right away if you have any of these problems. - Your healthcare provider should do blood tests to check how well your kidneys are working before and during your treatment with metformin hydrochloride tablets. - Your healthcare provider will check your diabetes with regular blood tests, including your blood sugar levels and your hemoglobin A1C. - Follow your healthcare provider's instructions for treating blood sugar that is too low (hypoglycemia).
 Talk to your healthcare provider if low blood sugar is a problem for you.
-See "What are the possible side effects of metformin hydrochloride extended-release tablets?" - Check your blood sugar as your healthcare provider tells you to. - Stay on your prescribed diet and exercise program while taking metformin hydrochloride extended-release tablets. - If you miss a dose of metformin hydrochloride extendedrelease tablets, take your next dose as prescribed unless your healthcare provider tells you differently.
-Do not take an extra dose the next day. - If you take too much metformin hydrochloride extendedrelease tablets, call your healthcare provider, local Poison Control Center, or go to the nearest hospital emergency room right away.
+See "What are the possible side effects of metformin hydrochloride tablets?" - Check your blood sugar as your healthcare provider tells you to. - Stay on your prescribed diet and exercise program while taking metformin hydrochloride tablets. - If you miss a dose of metformin hydrochloride tablets, take your next dose as prescribed unless your healthcare provider tells you differently.
+Do not take an extra dose the next day. - If you take too much metformin hydrochloride tablets, call your healthcare provider, local Poison Control Center, or go to the nearest hospital emergency room right away.

-What should I avoid while taking metformin hydrochloride extended-release tablets?
+What should I avoid while taking metformin hydrochloride tablets?

-Do not drink a lot of alcoholic drinks while taking metformin hydrochloride extended-release tablets.
+Do not drink a lot of alcoholic drinks while taking metformin hydrochloride tablets.
 This means you should not binge drink for short periods, and you should not drink a lot of alcohol on a regular basis.
 Alcohol can increase the chance of getting lactic acidosis.

-What are the side effects of metformin hydrochloride extended-release tablets?
+What are the side effects of metformin hydrochloride tablets?

 Lactic acidosis.
-Metformin, the active ingredient in metformin hydrochloride extended-release tablets, can cause a rare but serious condition called lactic acidosis (a buildup of an acid in the blood) that can cause death.
+Metformin, the active ingredient in metformin hydrochloride tablets, can cause a rare but serious condition called lactic acidosis (a buildup of an acid in the blood) that can cause death.
 Lactic acidosis is a medical emergency and must be treated in the hospital.